-The education system in Austria
+The system of higher education in Austria

 In Austria, you can study at public universities, private universities and universities of applied sciences (dt.
 Hochschule).
 In addition, in public universities, most of the specialties you can study are free, but there are also paid specialties.